 Notified Bodies are responsible for ensuring that all the active implantable medical devices brought to the EU Market are safe and compliant.
 They help the manufacturers by implementing conformity assessment procedures and granting conformity certificates.

 Here are some expectations that a Notified Body must meet before being designated by the EU Authorities.
 Their main role is to review the technical documentations and approve the Design Dossiers for all AIMD.
 They decide whether or not to grant them EC-Design Examination Certificates.

 Selecting the most suitable Notified Body for an active implantable medical device is vital.
 Manufacturers can choose a Notified Body from the European Commission´s complete directory of Notified Bodies who are accredited for CE marking of active implantable medical devices.
-It is available on the NANDO website and the list contains more than 60 Notified Bodies from 22 countries (including Turkey and Australia).
+It is available on the NANDO website and the list contains 12 Notified Bodies.

 Selecting the right Notified Body for your Active Implantable Medical Devices can be a daunting task.
 Contact us to learn more about Obelis Notified Body Selection services to simplify and streamline the process.